headforwards-spd/headforwards-website/src/pages/design-pages/test-page.md

       got to look for a new competitive advantage in their software.
 And that’s always what we aim to deliver.
     type: blockQuoteComponent
+  - articles:
+      - image: /img/blog-index.jpg
+        subtitle: this is a subtitle
+        title: ''
-  - blogHeader: This is a header
+    blogHeader: This is a header
     type: blogComponent
     title: This is a new blog header
 ---